Copa Luis Villarejo

-The Copa Luis Villarejo is an association football league in Puerto Rico.
-Created in 2016, it is open to all clubs that are affiliated with the Puerto Rican Football Federation.
+The Copa Luis Villarejo was an association football league in Puerto Rico.
+Created in 2016, it was open to all clubs that are affiliated with the Puerto Rican Football Federation.
+It was abolished in 2019.

 History

-1st cup
+2016

 A new domestic cup tournament, the Copa Luis Villarejo, was inaugurated and involved teams from the Liga Nacional de Fútbol de Puerto Rico (LNF), the second tier Puerto Rico Soccer League (PRSL), as well as Puerto Rico FC of the North American Soccer League (NASL), a second tier league sanctioned by the United States Soccer Federation.

-On November 17 2016, Puerto Rico FC (PRFC) escaped with a 1-0 win over Bayamón FC (BFC) in the second leg to complete a 4–0 aggregate victory in the semifinal round of the First Luis Villarejo Cup, Senior Men's category, of the Puerto Rican Football Federation (FPF).
+On November 17, 2016, Puerto Rico FC escaped with a 1-0 win over Bayamón FC in the second leg to complete a 4–0 aggregate victory in the semifinal round of the First Luis Villarejo Cup, Senior Men's category, of the Puerto Rican Football Federation (FPF).
 The victory, sealed with a penalty goal by its captain, Cristiano Dias, in the 44th minute, gave the PRFC a ticket to the Cup championship game at Estadio Juan Ramón Loubriel de Bayamón against the Criollos, who come from struggling, aggregate 5–4, to Metropolitan FC.

-PRFC also joined the Criollos as teams with tickets secured to represent Puerto Rico in the 2017 Champions League Cup of the Caribbean Football Union (CFU), which is qualifying for the Champions League 2017–18 Confederation of North, Central America and Caribbean Football (CONCACAF).
+PRFC also joined the Criollos as teams with tickets secured to represent Puerto Rico in the 2017 Champions League Cup of the Caribbean Football Union (CFU), which qualifying for the 2018 CONCACAF Champions League.

-On November 20 2016, Puerto Rico FC defeated the Criollos de Caguas FC 4–1 to become the cups 1st ever champion, with 3 goals coming from the Puerto Rican striker Hector Ramos, and one coming from "Georgie" to seal the deal in the 88th minute.
+On November 20, 2016, Puerto Rico FC defeated Criollos de Caguas FC 4–1 to become the cup's first ever champion, with 3 goals coming from Puerto Rican striker Hector Ramos, and one coming from Jorge Rivera to seal the deal in the 88th minute.

-2nd edition suspended
+2017–2018

-On August 16 2017, The president of the Competitions Commission of the Puerto Rican Football Federation (FPF), Alberto Santiago; announced the 2nd edition of the Luis Villarejo Cup is scheduled to begin in mid-September of this year.
+On August 16, 2017, the president of the Competitions Commission of the Puerto Rican Football Federation Alberto Santiago announced the 2nd edition of the Luis Villarejo Cup was scheduled to begin in mid-September of that year.
 Recalling that the PRFC also had administrative failings and that it had to pay a substantial fine to finally be able to compete.
-This year the FPF is advancing the celebration of the Cup to avoid those consequences.
-The format will remain the same as simple elimination in round-trip series.
+That year the FPF advanced the celebration of the cup to avoid those consequences.
+The format would remain the same as simple elimination in round-trip series.